Show All Answers

 If you receive a Notice of Appearance and Response from our office, from then on you should send a copy of everything you file in the court file, to the prosecuting attorney.

-Some types of properties that pay service charges are:
+Some types of properties that pay utility charges are:

-If you believe your service charge was miscalculated (rate category, amount of impervious surface, land use classification, acreage, or WMA), a refund may be due.
+If you have a piece of commercial property with a detention facility that meets the requirements of the County's Drainage Code (see Chapter 30.63A of the Snohomish County Code) and it is properly maintained, you may qualify for a rate reduction.
+Call us at 425-388-6474 (or toll free at 800-562-4367 ext.
+6474) for a request form and to schedule an inspection of the property.
+For additional information regarding credits and exemptions, refer to the Snohomish County Code 25.20.070-25.20.080 of the Snohomish County Code.
+If you believe your utility charge was miscalculated (rate category, amount of impervious surface, land use classification, or acreage), a refund may be due.
 Applications for billing error refunds must be made within three years of the date of payment and refunds may be retroactive up to three prior years.

 Flood insurance will cover structural damage or losses.
 A policy covering the structure will cover damage to the walls, foundation and fixtures of the house; damage to the utilities (electrical, plumbing and heating and air conditioning) in the house; damage to cabinets, carpets, flooring and drywall; and flood debris cleanup.
 Losses on personal property.
 A policy covering contents will cover property damaged or lost during the flood.
 This includes household appliances (not covered by the structure policy), furniture, clothes, electronic devices and food in the freezer.
 These policies cover expensive items up to a certain limit.